Atoms-Cat/softswitch-gateway/README.md

-# Opensips And FreeSWITCH For In One
+# SoftSwitch-Gateway : Opensips And FreeSWITCH For In One

 Based on netty 4 docking Opensips Exported Event, Exported MI and Freeswitch Event Socket Library, cdr, xml_curl and other interface implementation solutions